Glutamatergic system and PET

-Glutamate (GLU, L-glutamate) is the most abundant neurotransmitter in the nervous system, used in >90% of synapses, and linked to other neurotransmitter systems.
+L-glutamate is the most abundant neurotransmitter in the nervous system, used in >90% of synapses, and linked to other neurotransmitter systems.
+Glutamate can be transported across the blood brain barrier by a high affinity transport system, but its concentration in the extracellular space is kept at a low level and tightly controlled in the synapse.
 Glutamate is an excitatory neurotransmitter, while γ-aminobutyric acid (GABA), which is synthesized from glutamate by the enzyme L-glutamic acid decarboxylase, is the main inhibitory neurotransmitter.
-Glutamate is transported across the blood brain barrier by a high affinity transport system; its concentration in the extracellular space is kept at a low level and tightly controlled in the synapse.
 Excess concentration of glutamate can induce hyperexcitability, and even excitotoxicity and cell death, in postsynaptic neurons.

 Glutamate receptors are located on the dendrites of postsynaptic neurons, but also on astrocytes, oligodendrocytes, and on endothelial cells. iGluRs are also found in heart in cardiac nerve terminals, ganglia, conducting fibres, and possibly in myocardiocytes; in the pancreas, modulating the secretion of insulin and glucagon; in the kidneys; in lungs; in lymphocytes and platelets; in the skin; in bone osteoclasts and osteoblasts; and in the gastrointestinal tract.

 Delta family (δ receptors) can be considered as the fourth iGluR family; these receptors are mainly found in cerebellar Purkinje cells.

-There are eight subtypes of metabotropic glutamate receptors, mGluR1-8. mGluR1, mGluR4 and mGluR6-8 increase the [Ca2+] in cytoplasm. mGluR5 activates K+ channels, enabling the release of K+. mGluR2 and mGluR3 inhibit adenylyl cyclase, and decrease [cAMP].
+There are eight subtypes of metabotropic glutamate receptors, mGluR1-8. mGluR1, mGluR4 and mGluR6-8 increase the [Ca2+] in cytoplasm. mGluR5 activates K+ channels, enabling the release of K+. mGluR2 and mGluR3 inhibit adenylyl cyclase, and decrease cAMP concentration.
 Group 1 receptors (mGluR1 and mGluR5) are located only in postsynaptic neurons.
 Group 2 receptors (mGluR2 and mGluR3) are located also on presynaptic neurons, possibly suppressing glutamate transmission.
 Group 3 receptors (mGluR4 and mGluR6-8) are located on presynaptic neurons, inhibiting neurotransmitter release.
 Presynaptic mGluRs may play a role in anxiety disorders, group 1 receptors in learning and memory problems.
 Changes in mGluR5 are seen in depressive disorders and long-term antidepressant use.

 The mGluR1 is expressed heterogeneously in the human brain, most predominantly in the cerebellum.
 PET radioligands for this receptor include [18F]FIMX (Zanotti-Fregonara et al., 2016), [18F]FITM (Yamasaki et al., 2012), [11C]ITMM (Sakata et al., 2017) and [18F]MK-1312 (Hostetler et al., 2011).